Mathématique: Chapter 61

 “Back off!”

 “I can’t believe you just fired,” the second man hissed, his gaze passing over Dale to settle on Rush.
 “What if he hadn’t let go?
 Humans are conductors, not insulators.
-Some people have highly sensitive EM fields applied over their cerebral cortex, modulating in real time.
-Some people might be uniquely susceptible to zat fire.”
+Some people have highly sensitive EM fields applied over their cerebral cortex, modulating in real time!
+Some people might be uniquely susceptible to Zat fire!

 “Some people were about to get abducted by the Lucian Alliance,” the man with the spiked hair said mildly, eyeing Rush over the top of his weapon, which was still trained on Dale.
-He licked the blood from his split lip, watching Rush slowly withdraw his fingers from Dale’s neck.
+He licked the blood from his split lip.
 “Hi, Nick.
 Whatcha doin’?”

 “Er.
 True?
 Though I don’t think I ever told you that?
 And even if I had—”

-“Sorry,” Rush said.
-“Doesn’t ring a bell.”
+“Sorry,” Rush said, “doesn’t ring a bell.”

-Rush stepped back just as Sheppard lunged forward.
-The backstep nearly sent him down the flight of stairs at his heels, but he managed to turn, to save it, and Sheppard, who’d been going for his forearm, was forced to rebalance, turning the lunge into a sloppy shoulder throw that Rush managed to torque to his own advantage.
+The backstep nearly sent him down the flight of stairs at his heels, but he turned, he saved it, and Sheppard, who’d been going for his forearm, was forced to rebalance, transitioning from lunge to a sloppy shoulder throw Rush torqued to his own advantage.

-Both of of them hit the cement of the landing.
+They hit the cement of the landing.
 Hard.

 The fight was vicious and short.

-They paused, tangled together, breathing heavily, Sheppard with the device pressed to Rush’s left forearm, Rush with Sheppard’s sidearm held against Sheppard’s temple.
+At its conclusion, they paused, tangled together, breathing heavily, Sheppard with the device pressed to Rush’s left forearm, Rush with Sheppard’s sidearm held against Sheppard’s temple.

 “I cannot believe you,” McKay hissed.

-“Well, you didn’t,” McKay snapped.
+“Well you didn’t!”
+McKay snapped.

 “I can see that, Rodney,” Sheppard replied.